 As a pastoral team, we recognise the importance of ensuring the children feel secure and valued, promoting a culture of mutual respect and understanding.
 We have recognised the importance of hearing the views of the children, therefore we are always on hand to listen if the children have any problems or concerns.
 We also have a well-established school council which we encourage the children to engage with and have their voices heard.

 We encourage our pupils to foster mutual respect, tolerance and kindness to others; encourage pupils to become resilient learners who believe in themselves and strive to be the best they can be.

 Playtimes are well supervised and pupils are encouraged to care for one another.
-Lunchtime supervisors work alongside other members of staff to care for the children during the lunchtime.
-School employ sports coaches to encourage children to engage with physical activity, positive play with peers, focusing on turn taking, respecting one another, which in turns boostschildrens self-esteem and emotional well-being.
+Lunchtime supervisors work alongside other members of staff to care for the children during lunchtime.
+School employs sports coaches to encourage children to engage with physical activity, positive play with peers, focusing on turn-taking, respecting one another, which in turns boosts children's self-esteem and emotional well-being.

 During the lunch hour we provide a lunchtime club, offering a range of games and activities for children who would benefit from a nurturing environment.

-We have ensured all our teaching assistant as well as some teaching staff are qualified first aiders and are on hand to offer the care and medical attention each child needs.
+We have ensured all our teaching assistants as well as some teaching staff are qualified first aiders and are on hand to offer the care and medical attention each child needs.